adamnaamani/handbook/pages/real-estate.md

 * 20%.

 ## Tenancy
-* 4.5% maximum allowable annual increase
+* 4.5% maximum allowable annual increase.
 * Landlord can’t evict tenant for refusing to sign new lease.
 * Once a lease has ended, rental agreement is month-to-month, unless sublease, or family member moves in.